-Displaying an array of white and pink flowers to catch the eye and wispy leaves to match, its no wonder why yarrow looks so good in gardens as they do in hedgerows.
+Displaying an array of white and pink flowers to catch the eye and wispy leaves to match, its no wonder why yarrow looks just as good in gardens as they do out in the fields.

-Foraging for yarrow is great for beginners, as it’s very common and easy to identity due to its fine, fern-like lacy/feathery leaves that spiral round the plant.
+Foraging for yarrow is great for beginners, as it’s very common and easy to identity thanks to its fine, fern-like lacy/feathery leaves that spiral round the plant.

-The flowers are small white to pink flowers, in a dense, umbrella like shape, arranged in large, compact clusters.
-There are countless species of yarrow, Therefore flowers can range in colour and size.
-All parts of the plant can be used.
+The flowers are small white to pink flowers, found in a dense, umbrella like shaped compact clusters.
+There are countless species of yarrow, therefore please note flowers can range in colour and size.

 Often considered to be quite an aggressive weed.